MaximilianStammnitz/Indelwald/README.md

 - 1. Stringent Indel filtering (1_Indelwald_main.R)
 - 2. Cross-referencing (2_Indelwald_main.R)

+New plots include Venn-Diagrams between the panel of hosts and each tumour, as well as a hierarchical clustering and heatmap for all samples, based on shared/unique indels present in exons.

 <b>############ 14-08-2015: UPDATE - INDELWALD 1.0 ONLINE (PART I) ##############</b>